Exabyte-io/rewotes/bsmith24/README.md

 ## Folder Descriptions

-src/ - Contains scripts that contain electronic structure program specific methods.
-Also contains unittest scripts.\
+src - Contains scripts that contain electronic structure program specific methods.
+Also contains scripts for general purpose methods.\
-files/ - Contains template files for input and job submission scripts.\
+files - Contains template files for the convergence jobs.\
-examples_of_use/ - Contains scripts that show example use cases of the program.\
+examples_of_use - Contains scripts that show example use cases of the program.\
+tests - Contains unittests for the modules in the src/ directory.

 © 2020 Exabyte Inc.